Don't Write Off These Symptoms As

 Advertisement

 There is currently no cure for dysautonomia, which means people diagnosed with it simply have to learn to manage their symptoms.
-Some find that keeping their head elevated while sleeping helps with the dizziness, while others are careful to eat a high-salt diet, drink lots of water, and occasionally get an IV of saline; this helps increase blood volume which can be low in POTS sufferers.
+Some find that keeping their head elevated helps with the dizziness, while others are careful to eat a high-salt diet, drink lots of water, and occasionally get an IV of water; this helps increase blood volume which can be low in POTs sufferers.
 Careful exercise may also help to manage the symptoms, according to Lauren Stiles, president of Dysautonomia International, who also suffers from the disorder.

 These days, Romu says she is constantly fatigued, lightheaded, and frequently struggles with a racing heart.
 "These sort of symptoms get aggravated to where it can wreck my whole day," she says.
 Recently, she fainted in her bathtub despite taking very cautious measures to ensure it wouldn't happen.
 "It's as involuntary as a sneeze, like you can't make it not happen, but there's certain things that, lifestyle-wise, I have to do to mitigate risk," she says.